hanhanW/iree-dispatch-dump-viewer/README.md

     (similar to tracy profile)
 - Drag Nodes: Nodes can be repositioned by dragging them directly.

-It does not support searching the node at the moment, but I believe that it is doable.
+## TODO

+- Search the node with given dispatch name.
+- Display the dispatch content somehow.